AdaCore/gnatstudio/docs/users_guide/extending.rst

         <choice on-selected="gnu-selected">Gnu</choice>
      </entry>

-A more convenient interface exists for Python, the GPS.Toolbar class, which gives you the same flexibility as above, but also gives you dynamic control over the entry, and allows placement of buttons at arbitrary positions in the toolbar.
+GPS provides a more convenient interface exists for Python, the :file:`GPS.Toolbar` class, which provides the same flexibility as above, but also gives you dynamic control over the entry and allows placement of buttons at arbitrary positions in the toolbar.
 See the python documentation.

 .. _Binding_actions_to_keys: